 You may have fished some of the east coast already, maybe headed down to Florida or Georgia.
 You may be wondering whether Texas is worth the stop for a fishing trip.
 We can assure you that Texas is in the top 3 states for fishing in the United States with many species to catch!
 Whether you're an expert or just beginning to experience freshwater and saltwater fishing, you'll enjoy the heck out of Texas!
 Read below to find our fishing tips, locations, and Texas state fishing regulations.

-How Many Fish Species Are there in Texas?
+How Many Fish Species Are in Texas Waters?

 Top 25 Texas Fish Species

-These top 25 Texas game fish species are by no means complete, but they include species you’ll find in most parts of the state.
+These top 25 Texas game fish species are by no means a complete list but they include species you’ll find across the entire state.